purpleidea/mgmt/docs/function-guide.md

 also cause a panic.
 Lastly, make sure that you return a value in the correct type or you will also cause a panic!

-If anything goes wrong, you can return an error, however this will cause the mgmt engine to shutdown.
-It should be seen as the equivalent to calling a `panic()`, however it is safer because it brings the engine down cleanly.
+If anything goes wrong, you can return an error, however, this will cause the mgmt engine to shutdown.
+It should be seen as the equivalent to calling a `panic()`, however, it is safer because it brings the engine down cleanly.
 Ideally, your functions should never need to error.
-You should never cause a real `panic()`, since this could have negative consequences to the system.
+You should never cause a real `panic()` since this could have negative consequences to the system.

 ## Simple Polymorphic Function API

 Most functions should be implemented using the simple function API.
 If they need to have multiple polymorphic forms under the same name, then you can use this API.
 This is useful for situations when it would be unhelpful to name the functions differently, or when the number of possible signatures for the function would be infinite.

 The canonical example of this is the `len` function which returns the number of elements in either a `list` or a `map`.
 Since lists and maps are two different